patrickmallahan/vin-react-starter-kit/README.md

 ## Testing
 Streamlined automated testing is a core feature of this starter kit.
 All tests are placed in files that end in .spec.js.
 They are placed in the same directory as the file under test.
 Why?
 + The existence of tests is highly visible.
 If a corresponding .spec file hasn't been created, it's obvious.
-+ Easy to open since they're in the same folder as the file you're working with
++ Easy to open since they're in the same folder as the file being tested.
-+ Easy to create new test files when creating new source files
++ Easy to create new test files when creating new source files.
-+ Short import paths are easy to type and less brittle
++ Short import paths are easy to type and less brittle.
-+ As files are moved, it's easy to move tests alongside
++ As files are moved, it's easy to move tests alongside.

 ## Code Coverage
 Code coverage is calculated and reported via Istanbul.
 To view your current code coverage, run `gulp coverage`.
 This will open a tab in your default browser which displays code coverage statistics.